Woolworth: Rebranding and epilogue

 After the closure of its department stores, F. W. Woolworth Company had changed its corporate name to Venator Group, Inc. on June 12, 1998.
 The name "Venator" means "sportsman" in Latin.
 In 1999, Venator moved from the Woolworth Building in New York City to offices on 34th Street.
 Then on October 20, 2001, after selling off its non-athletic business (including a number of Burger King franchises), the company changed names again; taking the name of its top retail performer and became Foot Locker, Inc., which Woolworth started in 1974 under Kinney Shoes.
 Foot Locker, Inc., is the legal continuation of the original Woolworth; it retains Woolworth's pre-1997 stock price history.

 As part of celebrating F. W. Woolworth's centennial on the New York Stock Exchange on June 26, 2012, a news release featured a 1912 Woolworth's store and a 2012 Foot Locker store.

 In 2023, Foot Locker announced plan to close up to 400 low performing stores by 2026.
 Some of them were once Woolworth's.

 On May 15, 2025, Dick's Sporting Goods, a sporting good store and rival to Foot Locker, announced that it would acquire the Foot Locker, Inc. company as well as its brands, including Foot Locker, for $2.4 billion.
-The acquisition by Dick's would mark the end of the corporate legacy of Woolworth's.